 Even though your meter may have a memory, it is important to keep a record of your readings in a diary and to take this with you to all appointments with your diabetes health team.
 This will provide both you and your diabetes health team with important information in deciding if and how your treatment may need to be adjusted.

 Most meters on the market have software which allows you to download your records in different formats such as graphs and charts.
-Even if you can do this, it is still helpful to keep a diary, not only for your tests but also details of your daily activities, the food you eat and other relevant information.
+Even if you can do this, it is still helpful to keep a diary, not only for your checks but also details of your daily activities, the food you eat and other relevant information.
 There are some apps that record all of this information in one place.
 Ask your doctor or diabetes educator how you can use a diary to help you to better manage your diabetes.

 Importantly, blood glucose level pattern changes can alert you and your health care team to a possible need for a change in how your diabetes is being managed.

-Testing your blood glucose levels will help you to:
+Checking your blood glucose levels will help you to:

 - Develop confidence in looking after your diabetes.